- New mandatory public health measures in effect April 6.

 This currency-adjusted futures calculation method is the standard for calculating livestock basis levels, where US futures prices are also used.
 In livestock basis contracts, currency is not part of basis.
 Therefore, a cattle basis contract does not lock in the currency, leaving that aspect open unless locked in otherwise.

-Here is an example using the graph above, with reference to the area in black ovals.
+In Figure 3, look at the area in black ovals.
 At the beginning of November 2014, you can see that the unadjusted basis value (blue line) was around 0.53 over the futures price.
 January 2016 unadjusted basis levels were about 1.50 over.
 During that interval, the unadjusted basis fluctuated significantly and strengthened from 0.53 over to 1.50 over.
 However, during the same time period the adjusted basis value (red line) shows an opposite trend.
 The adjusted basis has actually weakened from 0.21 under to 0.50 under.
 The two different methods for calculating basis display opposing trends as shown by the black arrows in the above chart.

 Comparing the two methods of calculating basis is not simple.
 Remember that grain companies who quote the basis without adjusting the futures for exchange rate state that the currency exchange is contained within their basis.
 Therefore, they may suggest that adjusting the futures to Canadian dollars is at least a partial duplication of the currency effect.